-You can change your search engine in Search bar - add, change and manage search engines on Firefox or create a custom search engine addon for firefox here Mycroftproject.com
+You can change your search engine in Use the Search bar in Firefox and manage search engines or create a custom search engine addon for firefox here Mycroftproject.com

 Thank you.
 I had set the browser.urlbar.restrict.bookmark to 'b' but my main concern was having to tab through the suggestions rather than it just loading it up for me when I hit enter.

 I did not realize the bookmarks had keywords, that is definitely useful for my most common used bookmarks, but the one downside is I'd have to type the exact keyword to open it.
 Quickmarks was great because it would open the top search result for bookmarks.

 I think it would be very useful to have a Search Engine option available for local bookmarks.
 Is there a URL for accessing, or even searching, local bookmarks?
 Something like about:bookmarks?

 Thank you.
 I have used mycroftproject for adding quite a few sites to my search engine list.